‘Big Brother’ Veterans React To Swaggy C’s Season 20 Gameplay

 Swaggy revealed that his strategy to win the Big Brother game is to just be himself.

-“Be yourself and things will fall right into place.,” he said.
+“Be yourself and things will fall right into place,” he said.
 “Be somebody else and things will fall right on your face.
 Yes, I made that up myself.
 But it’s a real-life motto for me.
 At the end of the day, I tend to be SWAGGY and never try to imitate someone else.”

 The Big Brother star also revealed he has a “photographic memory.”
 If that’s true, he will have a real edge in future memory-themed Big Brother competitions—if he makes it in the house that long.